Ephigenia/mite-cli/README.md

 - Edit the currently running entries text for fast updating the work log
 - Show, filter, group time entries to show reports for last month, current week etc.
 - Delete single entries by id
-- List, sort, filter, update & delete user accounts, customers, projects & services using variable columns and cli-tables, csv or tsv data
+- List, sort, filter, update & delete user accounts, customers, projects & services using variable columns and cli-tables, CSV or TSV data
 - Highlight JIRA identifiers and github numeral hashtags in time entry’s notes (can be customized)
 - optional installable auto-completions for most of the sub-commands, options and option values